adobe-apiplatform/api-gateway-aws/README.md

 api-gateway-aws
 ===============

 Lua module for AWS APIs .
-The missing AWS SDK from Nginx/Openresty
+The missing AWS SDK from Nginx/Openresty.
+Use it to proxy AWS APIs in a simple fashion, with any Http Client that you prefer.

 Table of Contents
 =================